 People can usually engage with posts more if they have not seen the same thing before or if an image is visually pleasing.

 Know your audience

 By scheduling posts, you can free up so much more time to work on other aspects of your business.
-Facebook Blueprints has courses on how to schedule posts and Hootsuite is another software company that has tools to help you with this.
+Facebook Blueprint has courses on how to schedule posts and Sked Social is another software company that has tools to help you with this.